sakis475/Elasticsearch-Simple-Product-Search/README.md

    In the future, a client-specific configuration may allow customization of default result limits or inclusion of an optional query parameter to modify this behavior.

 5. Clients are responsible for handling errors gracefully and must be informed of all possible outcomes (e.g., no results found, bad requests, server error).

+6. There will be a single index named products.

 ## License